Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Yes.

-Do it, you're doing it.
+Do it.

 You should see the aftermarket.

-Yeah, it goes up in price.
+It goes up in price.

 It's very in demand.

-Second hand, they're they they go for a mint, don't they?
+Secondhand, they go for a mint, don't they?

-Um okay, so uh let's see the first let's see the first link.
+Okay, so let's see the first link.

-Let's see what Vox, which is you know, left leaning, isn't it, Vox?
+Let's see what Vox, which is, you know, left-leaning, isn't it, Vox?

 So just about 40, 45, 50 seconds of this.

-When a trash can gets full and there's a government shutdown.
+When a trash can gets full and there's a government shutdown, people don't stop throwing stuff on top of it.

-But I did manage to pick up a couple of truckloads of trash before I was told don't do it anymore.
+But I did manage to pick up a couple truckloads of trash before I was told don't do it anymore.

 People were not even able to volunteer during the government shutdown.